monarch-initiative/monarch-legacy/conf/rdf-mapping/README.md

 This is the version number of the mapping (not the data).
 If this is increased it will force a re-dump.

+## Tips

 ### IRI abbreviations and curies

 The monarch JSON-LD context is always used for prefix abbreviations

+### Always set type for non-ID columns

+The default assumption is that a column contains an ID that cab be expanded to a URI.

+This means in the 'columns' section, you only need to specify column names.

+However, if the column contains a non-ID you should set the type.
+A good choice is rdfs:Literal.
+However, if you are sure that a column contains a numeric type, go ahead and use the xsd type

 ## Future plans